currocam/BiRC-Thyme/results/README.md

 ## Filtered reads

 Trimmed reads were filtered by quality using [LongQC Report](https://github.com/yfukasawa/LongQC).
 This step was ran using PacBio HiFi mode. -> results/trimmed/THYME_607L_hifi.fastq

+## Aligned reads

+Filtered reads were mapped to GCA_024222315.1_ASM2422231v1_genomic.fna.gz (*Thymus quinquecostatus* genome) using Minimap2 with PacBio HiFi mode. -> results/aligned/*

+## Summary

+Different summary csv files for counts, coverage and zeros (work in progress).
+Inspect workflow/notebooks to learn more.